 What are the Benefits of Wheel Pose / Chakrasana?

-Chakrasana increases the strength in your spine and abdominal muscles.
-It tones your internal organs (liver, pancreas, kidneys) and balances the digestive and reproductive system.
+Chakrasana increases the strength of your spine and abdominal muscles.
+It tones your internal organs (liver, pancreas, kidneys) and balances the digestive and reproductive systems.

 It can also be a great source of releasing back pain.